ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 The base path for a service is the context portion of the URL that clients will use to send requests to this service.
 For example, if we set the base path to `/myecho`, clients will be able to send requests to this service using the URL http://localhost:9090/myecho.
 Let's do this now.

-1. Click the add annotation textbox at the left top corner of service
+1. Click the `Add Annotation` textbox at the top left corner of the service page.
-1. Select ballerina.net.http from the dropdown that appears.
+2. Select `ballerina.net.http` from the dropdown that appears.
+3. Select `config`.
-1. Select config.
-You can see a little + sign within curly braces.
-Click that and select basePath.
+4. Select the `+` sign you view within curly braces and select `basePath`.
-1. Add the basePath and in front of it, edit the value.
+5. Add the `basePath` and edit the value in front of it.

 > Make sure you add the base path with the /.

-The base path is now set, so that when you deploy this service, clients will be able to send requests to it using http://localhost:9090/myecho.
+The base path is now set so that when you deploy this service, clients will be able to send requests to it using http://localhost:9090/myecho.

 ### Change GET to POST